-A randomised, controlled trial demonstrated that using spacing gel in men undergoing radiotherapy for prostate cancer was safe and effective in creating perirectal space, reducing rectal irradiation and resulting in fewer patient-reported declines in bowel, urinary and sexual quality of life (QOL).1,2,3
+Studies have shown that using spacers in men undergoing radiotherapy for prostate cancer is safe and effective and has been NICE-approved since 2017.
+By creating perirectal space, the spacer reduces rectal irradiation and results in fewer patient-reported declines in bowel, urinary and sexual function, and improves quality of life (QOL).[2-7]

 A spacer insertion is a minimally invasive procedure that takes around 30 minutes.

 Our urologists use a needle to insert the spacer between the prostate and the rectum using an ultrasound guided transperineal approach.
 The spacer stays in position during the radiotherapy treatment cycle then naturally biodegrades to be absorbed by the body over time.

 The procedure is routinely performed under local anaesthetic at a number of our outpatient centres as a safe and convenient alternative to having the insertion under general anaesthetic within a hospital environment.

 We accept referrals for patients receiving prostate radiotherapy treatment within the GenesisCare network, or from patients just wishing to self-fund the spacer insertion.